 FAQ: Emotional Trauma Due to an Auto Accident

-As an auto accident lawyer Denver, CO residents choose for legal assistance can tell you, bruises, broken bones, lacerations and even concussions are common results from car accidents.
+As an auto accident lawyer Denver, Colorado residents choose for legal assistance can tell you, bruises, broken bones, lacerations and even concussions are common results from car accidents.
 However, an auto accident lawyer in Denver, CO understands that there is another type of injury that does not always get its due: the emotional trauma a victim sustains from a car collision.
 Physical injuries can be much easier to identify and treat than severe emotions, mental difficulties, and debilitating fear.
 What follows are answers to some of the most common questions victims ask an auto accident lawyer Denver, CO victims trust.

 What are the Symptoms of Emotional Trauma?